josephtule/reaction-wheel-pendulum/README.md

 \frac{\partial f_n }{\partial u_1 } & \cdots  & \frac{\partial f_n }{\partial u_m }
 \end{array}\right\rbrack$$

 Where m is the number of inputs that a system has.
+For both matries, the partial derivatives will be evaluated at the determined ancor point.

 ### Pole Placement
 One of the simplest methods of controlling a state-space system is to apply a pole placement.
 This control method takes